7 Great Medium Alternatives to Help You Make More Money Blogging

 7 Medium alternatives to Monetize your Content

-When searching for a Medium alternative, you should have a set of goals in mind.
+When searching for best Medium alternatives, you should have a set of goals in mind.
 What is the aim of your writing?
 Is your priority to:

 - Build an audience?